github/backup-utils/RELEASING.md

 When making a `.0` release, you will need to specify the minimum supported version of GitHub Enterprise Server that that release supports.

+Only repo administrator is allowed to run the release script, otherwise it will fail.

 ## Pre-release Actions

 Prior to making a release,